AndNijaz/BI_GreenPals/REFACTORING/[CREATE]-landing_schema.md

 CREATE TABLE IF NOT EXISTS landing.departments              AS TABLE company_schema.departments              WITH NO DATA;

 -- 4) Dodatne BI tabele u landing
-CREATE TABLE IF NOT EXISTS landing.co2_factors       AS TABLE BI_co2_factors.co2_factors       WITH NO DATA;
+--CREATE TABLE IF NOT EXISTS landing.co2_factors       AS TABLE BI_co2_factors.co2_factors       WITH NO DATA;
-CREATE TABLE IF NOT EXISTS landing.electricity_prices AS TABLE BI_co2_factors.electricity_prices WITH NO DATA;
+--CREATE TABLE IF NOT EXISTS landing.electricity_prices AS TABLE BI_co2_factors.electricity_prices WITH NO DATA;
 ```